yimingpeng/rl-library/trunk/rl-competition/README.txt

 ***
 * Note: This is a graphical demo and will only work if you can display a graphical Java window!
 ***
-This will run the graphical trainer for Tetris, Helicopter Hovering, and Mountain Car with a random agent.
+This will run the graphical trainer for Tetris, Helicopter Hovering, Polyathlon and Mountain Car with a random agent.
 Please read the rest of this document to learn what that means and what other things you can do!

 --------------------------
 2 :: INSTALLATION INSTRUCTIONS